marcuskwan/React-Insta-Clone/DAY_THREE_README.md

 ### Focus (Day III)

-- Be able to explain and implement a React Higher Order Component to conditionally render protected content to the screen.
+x- Be able to explain and implement a React Higher Order Component to conditionally render protected content to the screen.

 ### Daily Setup (Day III)

-- To start off today, your application should still be structured like yesterday, but now it should have a working search bar, comment input, and like icon.
-- Those aren't necessary, however, for what you will be doing today.
+x- To start off today, your application should still be structured like yesterday, but now it should have a working search bar, comment input, and like icon. x- Those aren't necessary, however, for what you will be doing today.
 You can still work on today's part of this project even if you aren't completely done with yesterday's portion.

 ### Description (Day III)

-- Today you will be building a "Higher Order Component" (HOC)
-- The HOC will not let users see the posts until they have logged in.
-(Our login system for this will be faked using LocalStorage).
-- The job of the HOC will be to render a login page if the user is not logged in, then render the posts after the user is logged in.
+x- Today you will be building a "Higher Order Component" (HOC) x- The HOC will not let users see the posts until they have logged in.
+(Our login system for this will be faked using LocalStorage). x- The job of the HOC will be to render a login page if the user is not logged in, then render the posts after the user is logged in.

 #### Tasks (Day III)